Mamata says EC decision unconstitutional, to sit in dharna on Tuesday

 "The Commission imposes a ban of twenty-four hours on Mamata Banerjee from campaigning in any manner from 8 pm of April 12, 2021, till 8 pm of April 13, 2021," the order said.

-Congress leader and former MP slammed the ban by the poll panel and said it was "nothing but a naked display of favouritism".
+Congress leader and former MP Abhijeet Mukerjee slammed the ban by the poll panel and said it was "nothing but a naked display of favouritism".

 "Banning a leader of a Political leader @MamataOfficial from campaigning for the next 24 Hrs while ignoring hate speeches of BJP leaders is nothing but a naked display of favouritism by @ECISVEEP.
 What is the deal between Mr Arora & BJP after his term end ?" he said in a tweet.